Evolutionary-Intelligence/EC-A-Modern-Perspective/README.md

 ## Contents

 * Introduction to Evolutionary Computation (EC)
-  * Motivations: Evolution, Diversity, and Adaptation
+  * Motivations from Evolution, Diversity, and Adaptation
-  * A Unified Black-Box Optimization Framework: From a Statistical Perspective
+  * A Unified Black-Box Optimization Framework from a Statistical Perspective
-  * Applications: Usefulness and Interestingness
+  * Some Useful and Interesting Applications
 * History of Evolutionary Computation (EC)
   * From 1940s to 1960s
   * From 1970s to 1990s